28 June 2017

 Giada Ripa is currently based between New York and Milan.
 After studying at the International Center of Photography in New York, she began working for such international publications as Newsweek, Vanity Fair, Marie Claire, and Republic, among others.
 In 2015, The Yokohama Project was shortlisted for the Vevey International Photo Award.

-Verónica Sanchis Bencomo is a photographer and curator based in Hong Kong focusing on Latin American topics.
+Verónica Sanchis Bencomo is a Venezuelan photographer and curator based in Hong Kong.
+In 2014, she founded Foto Féminas, a platform that promotes the work of female Latin American and Caribbean photographers.